 \section{Implementation Details for Visual-Aware Scoring}

-\textbf{Inference Optimization and Verdict Extraction.} We observe that the thinking token used for PaLMR (e.g., \verb||) will trigger Qwen3’s thinking mode.
+\textbf{Inference Optimization and Verdict Extraction.} We observe that the thinking token used for PaLMR (e.g., \verb|<think>|) will trigger Qwen3's thinking mode.
 While useful for complex reasoning, this introduces significant latency, rendering it computationally prohibitive for online reinforcement learning.
-To solve this problem, we remove all \verb|| and \verb|<\think>| tokens during the judge’s generation phase.
+To solve this problem, we remove all \verb|<think>| and \verb|<\think>| tokens during the judge's generation phase.

 Furthermore, despite prompt instructions requesting a structured format, large language models occasionally produce free-form text containing multiple potential verdict tokens.
-To address this, we adopt a robust extraction method similar to those used in multimodal benchmarks such as MMMU.
+To address this, we adopt a robust extraction method similar to those employed in multimodal benchmarks like MMMU.
 Specifically, we utilize regular expressions to identify all valid verdict candidates within the response.
-We select the \textit{latest} matching token as the final decision, exploiting the tendency of instruction-tuned models to output their definitive conclusion at the end of the reasoning trace.
+We select the \textit{last} matching token as the final decision, exploiting the tendency of instruction-tuned models to output their definitive conclusion at the end of the reasoning trace.

-\textbf{Mitigating Positional Bias via Input Shuffling.} LLM-as-a-Judge metrics are susceptible to positional bias, in which the model favors options presented in specific locations (e.g., “Option A” vs. “Option B”) regardless of content quality.
+\textbf{Mitigating Positional Bias via Input Shuffling.} LLM-as-a-Judge metrics are susceptible to positional bias, where the model exhibits a preference for options presented in specific locations (e.g., "Option A" vs. "Option B") regardless of content quality.
 To ensure accuracy, we implement a stochastic rolling strategy for input construction.
-For each evaluation pair consisting of the model’s current rollout and the reference response, we randomize their order in the prompt context.
-The judge’s output is then dynamically mapped back to the corresponding source (model or reference) to derive the final visual fidelity score.
+For each evaluation pair consisting of the model's current rollout and the reference response, we randomize their assignment to the first or second position in the prompt context.
+The judge's output is then dynamically mapped back to the corresponding source (model or reference) to derive the final visual fidelity score.